m6A modifications regulate intestinal immunity and rotavirus infection

 Request a detailed protocol

-IECs from Mettl3ΔIEC mice as well as from the wild-type littermate control mice were isolated as described in previous section.
-Isolated IEC were centrifuged onto glass slides and fixed with 4% Paraformaldehyde for 30 min at room temperature.
-Subsequently, permeabilized and blocked with PBS containing 0.1% Triton-X-100% and 5% bovine serum albumin for 1 hr at room temperature.
-Double-stranded RNA (dsRNA) was labeled by a mouse monoclonal antibody J2 (Scisons) for 2 hr at room temperature, followed by incubation with anti-mouse IgG Alexa Fluor 594-conjugated antibody (Invitrogen) for 1 hr, and cells nuclei were visualized with 4,6-diamidino-2-phenylindole (DAPI, Invitrogen).
-All fluorescence images were analyzed via confocal imaging using Zeiss LSM880.
+IECs from Mettl3ΔIEC mice and from wild-type littermate control mice were isolated as described in the previous section.
+Isolated IECs were centrifuged onto glass slides and fixed with 4% paraformaldehyde for 30 min at room temperature.
+Subsequently, the IECS were permeabilized and blocked with PBS containing 0.1% Triton-X-100% and 5% bovine serum albumin for 1 hr at room temperature.
+Double-stranded RNA (dsRNA) was labeled by a mouse monoclonal antibody J2 (Scisons) for 2 hr at room temperature, followed by incubation with anti-mouse IgG Alexa Fluor 594-conjugated antibody (Invitrogen) for 1 hr, then cell nuclei were visualized with 4,6-diamidino-2-phenylindole (DAPI, Invitrogen).
+All fluorescence images were analyzed via confocal imaging using a Zeiss LSM880 microscope.

 Statistical analysis